 Are you ready to be a role model and make a difference in people’s lives?
-Then a career in Corrections may be for you.
+If so, then a career in Corrections may be for you.
 In our two-year Corrections program, you’ll gain the required competencies through your courses and experiential learning opportunities in our specialized learning spaces to become exceptional candidates for a rewarding and challenging career in corrections.

 At the end of the program, you'll be prepared for work throughout the criminal justice system in positions such as:

 - Halfway House Counsellor

 - Provincial Correctional Officer

 state-of-the-art learning spaces: courtroom, crisis apartment, conflict resolution simulators and interviewing rooms